jeanreye4/tic-tac-toe/readme.md

 Your submission must include **all** of the following:

-- A hosted copy of your game, built by you, hosted on Github Pages
+- A hosted copy of your game, built by you, hosted on GitHub Pages
 - Your HTML/CSS should pass the [HTML5 Validator](https://html5.validator.nu)
   and [CSS Validator](https://jigsaw.w3.org/css-validator/)
 - A git repository hosted on GitHub with frequent commits dating back to the